Congratulations on taking the first step of an exciting journey.

 Tip 1: Don’t spend a penny, yet.

-When there is SO much money to be made trading, it seems like a quick fix will accelerate you to you financial abundance.
+When there is SO much money to be made trading, it seems like a quick fix will accelerate you to your financial abundance.

-In business, it’s the businesses that spend the most get the client.
+In business, it’s the businesses that spend the most to get the client.

 However, as a complete beginner in trading, you should put your wallet (or purse) away.

 The best price in the world is free, and there are a lot of amazing resources out there that are free to grasp the underlying concepts of trading.

 99% of the courses out there are just repackaged free content with a price tag on it.

 At least with the free content, you will keep your hard work money to yourself whilst you are trying to learn how the forex markets work.

 Remember, about 60% of your success will be from learning how to trade forex and the remaining 40% will be from actually trading.

 There are services that provide strategies, these are shortcuts to finding proven blueprints on how to generate trading ideas, but without the core knowledge to execute the trades – the strategies are worthless.